somedevfox/ModShot-Nova/README.md

 So, be mindful of what you write!
 Luckily instances of objects from these bindings are very small so it's not a big deal if your code isn't perfect, but **PLEASE** do be mindful of this!
 RMXP already has a similar problem with Bitmaps, so if you've dealt with them you should know what to do.
 There is an `==` operator provided (TODO) that will check if an object is the same for you as well.
 You can usually assign a value `nil` to get it garbage collected.

+A feature is provided to automatically release **some** FMOD objects (Like System, Bank, etc) but it is disabled by default.
+This is because some FMOD functions will allow you to "get back" an object after it has been garbage collected from ruby, and this feature messes with that.
+I would not suggest using it because if you are, you're likely doing something wrong and are relying on a bandaid fix to avoid it being an issue.

 The bindings should generally line up with what's documented in the latest FMOD docs- although things like `FMOD_Studio_System_Create` are hidden away under `FMOD::Studio::System.new` instead.

 I hope that's enough info to get you started!
 There will be some direct conversions of FMOD examples in the `scripts` folder when I get to it.
 (TODO)